-Both North Sydney and Inner West council areas have a high percentage of high density living.
+North Sydney, Inner West and City of Ryde council areas all have a high percentage of high density living.
 This means the project team can take the opportunity to streamline communications to not only target individual "residents" but also owners' corporations who make decisions on behalf of tenant and owner residents.
-There are also opportunities for the project team to work with
+There are also opportunities for the project team to work with resident groups formed in high density living so project communications can be delivered more effectively in a group setting rather than just individually.